Campus Job Descriptions

 - Assist patrons by providing information and technical support for their usage of computer workstations.

-- Provide instructional technology (computer catalog, online subscriptions, and Internet information, technical support) assistance as required.
+- Provide instructional technology (library discovery service, online subscriptions, and Internet information, technical support) assistance as required.

 - Identify damaged or endangered materials and extensively repair or preserve them.

-- Become certified in Pearson Vue, Accuplacer, Workkeys, DSST, CNA, and TEAS testing.
+- Obtain and maintain certifications in Pearson Vue, Accuplacer, Workkeys, DSST, CNA, and TEAS testing.

 - Assist Testing Center Coordinator on a temporary basis giving tests virtually and in person.